Skip to main content

 Recommended Additional Coverage

-• Trip cancellation — reimbursement if you can't travel
+• Trip cancellation — reimbursement if you cannot travel

 • Trip interruption — if you need to return home early